ritazh/AzureSearchBot/CSharp/capability-SimpleTaskAutomation/README.md

 # Simple Task Automation Bot Sample

-A sample bot showing how to do simple task automation scenarios
+A sample bot showing how to do simple task automation scenarios.

 ### Prerequisites